ciaran51/elasticgraph/CONTRIBUTING.md

 Design discussions and proposals take place on [GitHub discussions](https://github.com/block/elasticgraph/discussions).
 We advocate an asynchronous, written discussion model - so write up your thoughts and invite the community to join in!

-In addition, we have a [discord channel](https://discord.gg/8m9FqJ7a7F) for synchronous communication.
+In addition, we have a discord channel (`#elasticgraph`) on the [Block Open Source Discord server](https://discord.gg/block-opensource) for synchronous communication.
 Discord is best for questions and general conversation.

 ### Continuous Integration